For career information please visit the Careers website.

 All undergraduate students may ask their year-representatives to raise issues at a meeting – and are encouraged to do so.
 Elected members may (and should!) canvass in their electorate to see whether there are issues that the Committee needs to discuss.

 Meetings are attended by a number of the media arts staff, including the Head of Department, Head of Practice, Head of Theory, Head of Production Facilities, Student Staff Committee Officer, and the Media Arts Subject Librarian.
 As such, the SSC provides an important forum in which students can speak directly to key members of staff.

 The SSC has a good history of prompting change in many areas.
-Recent examples of this include the introduction of an annual social event that is open to all media arts students, the purchasing of additional library materials, clearer guidelines on accessing and using production facilities and equipment, and establishing closer links with media-related societies such as Media Society, Rhubarb TV and the Film Festival Society.
+Recent examples of this include the purchasing of additional library materials, clearer guidelines on accessing and using production facilities and equipment, and establishing closer links with media-related societies such as, Rhubarb TV and the Film Festival Society.